eurompi/eurompi.github.io/_pages/program.md

 # MPI Forum

-The MPI Forum will be held October 29-30, 2025 in UNC Charlotte's Student Union Rooms 263.
+The <a href="https://www.mpi-forum.org/meetings/2025/09/agenda">MPI Forum</a> will be held October 29-30, 2025 in UNC Charlotte's Student Union Rooms 263.

 # EuroMPI/USA'25 Program